kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   // +optional
   Protocol corev1.Protocol `json:"protocol,omitempty"`

-  // Port is the target port number.
-Whether this field should become an
+  // Port is the target port number or name.
+Numeric values are used directly;
-  // IntOrString to allow named-port references (analogous to
-  // Service.spec.ports[].targetPort) is an open question — see Edge Cases.
+  // string values are resolved per-pod by the endpointslice-controller by
+  // matching against pod.spec.containers[].ports[].name, mirroring
+  // Service.spec.ports[].targetPort semantics.
+For the Service compatibility
+  // path, the service-endpointselector-controller copies targetPort verbatim
+  // without resolving it.
-  Port int32 `json:"port"`
+  Port intstr.IntOrString `json:"port"`

   // AppProtocol is the application-level protocol hint for this port,
   // following the same conventions as Service.spec.ports[].appProtocol.
+  // For the Service compatibility path, this is copied from the corresponding
+  // Service port and propagated to the generated EndpointSlice.
   // +optional
   AppProtocol *string `json:"appProtocol,omitempty"`
 }

-// EndpointSelectorHints carries routing metadata that the
+// EndpointSelectorTrafficSettings carries producer-side routing configuration
-// endpointslice-controller propagates into EndpointSlice hints.
-Fields here
-// are written by users or high-level controllers — not by consumers.
-// TODO: I'm somewhat worried about re-using the term "hints" with different
-// semantics than per-endpoint topology hints.
-Open to suggestions on naming type EndpointSelectorHints struct {
+// that the endpointslice-controller propagates to generated EndpointSlices. type EndpointSelectorTrafficSettings struct {
   // TrafficDistribution expresses a preference for how traffic is routed to
   // endpoints (for example, "PreferClose").
 Mirrors the identically-named
   // field on Service.spec.